Applying for a UK student visa allows a person to come to the United Kingdom to embark upon a course of study in excess of six months duration.

-The student visa service in itself does not constitute a route to settlement; it does not confer indefinite leave to remain in the UK (ILR) often known as permanent residence and it will not lead to the opportunity to become a UK citizen through British naturalization.
+The student visa service in itself does not constitute a route to settlement; it does not confer indefinite leave to remain in the UK (ILR) often known as a permanent residence and it will not lead to the opportunity to become a UK citizen through British naturalization.
 However, a visa for student immigration may allow you to switch to another UK immigration service without leaving the country, upon the successful completion of your course.

 If your course of study lasts less than six months, you may be able to enter the country under a UK visit visa, often referred to as a travel visa or tourist visa.
 However, the benefit of studying in the UK under a visa for students is that you will also be permitted to undertake limited employment.

-There is no set duration for this type of visa for immigration to the UK, however, visas for students are usually granted for an initial period of one year and are determined by the length of course to be studied.
+There is no set duration for this type of visa for immigration to the UK, however, visas for students are usually granted for an initial period of one year and are determined by the length of the course to be studied.
 In some cases, a study visa extension may be granted by applying for Further Leave to Remain (FLR) where applicants intend to follow completion of their course with another course of study.

-One route for staying in Britain beyond your course of study, is available through switching to a UK work permit.
+One route for staying in Britain beyond your course of study is available through switching to a UK work permit.
 UK work permits depend upon a specific offer of employment from a British company.
-Alternatively, you may qualify for the Highly Skilled Migrant Programme, or HSMP, a points based immigration visa for migrants with desirable professional skills.
+Alternatively, you may qualify for the Highly Skilled Migrant Programme, or HSMP, a points-based immigration visa for migrants with desirable professional skills.
 A third option for extending your stay in Britain by a year is the International Graduate Scheme, or for candidates graduating in Scotland, the Fresh Talent: Working in Scotland programme.